 A Multi-Use Games Area (MUGA) are particularly popular in schools throughout the UK because they allow children to try and engage in a wide range of games in one location offering a great setting for a variety of sporting activities.

 Secondary schools frequently have a multi-use games area enabling the teaching of team games and providing areas for children to exercise.
-Primary schools are also installing them for the very same reason.
-They allow schools to provide a full physical education curriculum without having to travel to sports centres.
+Multi use games areas are installed in primary schools for the very same reason.
+They enable schools to deliver a full physical education curriculum without requiring students to leave the school grounds to visit sports facilities, making them an ideal long-term PE and Sports Premium investment.
 Children are also able to enjoy team games during playtimes which are not only good for their physical health but also for social skills too.

 Being able to discuss issues and listen to suggestions from others is extremely important in the workplace.
 Team games have rules to follow so children learn to listen to and act on instructions.
 Being able to ask for help when you find something difficult is an important skill children can practise in a multi use games area.
 Children learn to respond to feedback positively without taking it personally.
 All of these skills teach children how to become team players in all aspects of their lives.

 Making decisions is very hard especially if you are not totally certain of the outcome.
 Team games require strategies so children optimize their chances of winning.
 Children learn to react quickly to an oncoming ball and decide who they are going to propel it to next.
 There is no room for indecisiveness because the other team will steal the ball from under your eyes.

 Being able to work in a team is vitally important because any establishment involving a group of people is also a team.
 Whether you work in a shop, office, hospital, volunteer, go climbing or run a charity event team work is involved.
 Understanding the importance of your role in the team means you will complete tasks contributing to achieving the collective goal.
 You discover if you are a natural leader or supporter and excel in the position you do best.